B.A. in English Literature, Beijing University;

 Lauren Carpenter is a doctoral candidate in applied linguistics at Teachers College, Columbia University.
 She has over 13 years of experience teaching in various TESOL contexts.
 A former New York City teaching fellow, Lauren has taught English as a New Language to children of all ages in public schools.
 She has also has taught English as a Foreign language to adult professionals in Ecuador as well as English as a Second Language for the Community Language Program at Teachers College, Columbia University.
 In addition, Lauren has supervised and mentored ESL teachers at both Teachers College and Hunter College.
 As a doctoral candidate and researcher, her research interest involves exploring the “how” of classroom teaching and learning, examining interactional and embodied practices by use of conversation analysis.
 Her work has appeared in Working Papers in Applied Linguistics & TESOL and in Multilingual Matters (forthcoming) and she has presented research at national conferences such as American Association for Applied Linguistics and Georgetown University Round Table.
 She is a recipient of the Dean’s Grant for Student Research from Teachers College, Columbia University for her study entitled Developing Student Teacher Elicitations Over Time: A Conversation Analytic Intervention.

-Kelly Frantz is a doctoral student in the Applied Linguistics program at Teachers College, Columbia University.
+Kelly Frantz is a doctoral candidate in the Applied Linguistics program at Teachers College, Columbia University.
 She received her BA from Allegheny College and MA in Applied Linguistics from Teachers College.

 As a former Fulbright English Teaching Assistant, she has taught English both in the US and abroad for a number of years.
 Now, as a doctoral student, her research interests are still developing; however, she is